ysyk2021/the-art-of-courage-cultivating-fearlessness-for-personal-growth-and-success/src/chapter-9-3.md

 Personal growth often requires adaptability and reevaluation of our goals.
 We discuss how courage enables us to embrace flexibility and adjust our intentions and goals when necessary.
 By acknowledging that change is a natural part of the personal growth journey, we become more open to new insights, opportunities, and directions.

 Incorporating these strategies into your goal-setting process with courage will help you define clear intentions, establish meaningful goals, and lay the groundwork for personal growth and success.
-In the following chapters, we will explore specific areas where courage can be applied to further enhance personal growth and provide practical guidance for cultivating courage in those domains.